-The following is a general summary of the 2015 Plan, as amended by the 2015 plan Amendment, and is qualified in its entirety by the complete text of the 2015 Plan.
+The following is a general summary of the 2015 Plan, as amended by the 2015 Plan Amendment, and is qualified in its entirety by the complete text of the 2015 Plan.
 Stockholders are urged to read the actual text of the 2015 Plan, as amended, in its entirety which is set forth as Appendix C to this proxy statement.

 Plan Administration.
-The 2015 Plan is administered by the Compensation Committee of our Board, or such other committee as the Board may appoint from time to time.
+The 2015 Plan is administered by a committee designated by our Board and the Board has currently designated the Compensation Committee to administer the Plan.
 The Compensation Committee may delegate the administration of the 2015 Plan to members of the Board, officers, or employees of the company, subject to the terms of the 2015 Plan.